An Experimental Mindset

 Pictures: use sensory imagery

-TED talk: The magical science of storytelling by David JP Phillips, Business Storytelling Made Easy by Kelly Parker, Why Storytelling Matters by Garr Reynolds, Pixar: the Secret to Storytelling
+Pixar’s Secret to Storytelling, TED talks: The magical science of storytelling by David JP Phillips, Business Storytelling Made Easy by Kelly Parker, Why Storytelling Matters by Garr Reynolds

 More work interpersonal communication skills: Assertiveness, Branding, Conflict management, Difficult conversations, Meetings, Networking, Performance reviews, Teamwork.
 More non-verbal communication skills: